MCOM 407/507.001 | Mondays, 11 a.m.-1:40 p.m. | VB 207

 - Encourage you to do your best.
 In this class, I think that means encouraging you to get off campus and observe your sources in action, which will take your reporting and writing to the next level.
 As one of our guest speakers said: “Challenge your ways of seeing.
 Go out on the street, get on the bus, walk through the town.
 Trust your impulses.” –Tom Nugent, December, 2010

 - Provide helpful feedback: You’ll receive feedback on every assignment from me and from your peers.
-I will also be sure your assignment is returned in a timely fashion, usually within 10 days of the due date.
+I will also be sure your assignment is returned in a timely fashion, usually within one week of the peer evaluation date.

 - Be available for consultation: I answer email promptly during business hours on business days, generally Monday through Friday, 9 a.m. to 5 p.m.
 I will also post and keep office hours.
 This is the appropriate time to discuss personal matters such as missed deadlines and class absences, questions regarding grading or missed coursework.
 This is also a good time to get my feedback on rough drafts.

-Your class assignments will be graded by the instructor.
 Your reporting will be graded using a class-wide peer-grading system.
 Why?
 One problem with grades is that getting As or Bs doesn’t always tell you exactly how your work stands up in the real world.
 What editor or reader will send you a note at the end of the month congratulating you on your A+ work?
 None.
 But they will tell you whether or not your work was in-depth, compelling, interesting or fair.
+Or how many people emailed to complain about it.
 These are the some of the professional standards you’ll be judged by in the real world, and I’d like you to start applying them to your work.
 This means letting go of the A, B, C mindset for now.

-Instead, you want to practice critical application of community and industry standards.
+Instead, you want to practice critical application of community and industry standards through peer review.
 Completing these peer reviews will help you to become a better reader and editor.
 Receiving these peer reviews will help you build a better understanding of how your own work is read.

-We’ll use a rubric that will provide you with definitions of these values and help you apply them.
-I’ll review the grade and offer you my own comments on each assignment as well.
+As a class, we’ll discuss and decide on a rubric that will provide you with definitions of these values and help you apply them.
+I’ll review the grade and offer my own comments on each assignment as well.
 For every peer grade you give, I’ll ask you to identify specific reasons to justify your assessment.
 For every peer grade you receive, I’ll ask you whether or not you think the assessment is fair.

 Final letter grades will be given out using the following scale: